• Skip to primary navigation

 Open since 1932, Cottage Bakery has an amazing reputation in Winnipeg for its warm baked bread and other tasty treats, especially as many of the recipes have been passed down from owner to owner.
 With over 20 varieties of bread, everyone is sure to find a loaf (or five) they love.

 There are also buns, pastries, cookies, pies, tarts, and breakfast items such as scones, muffins, and cinnamon buns to choose from.
 Our favourites?
-The Saskatoon pie and the Schmoo Torte, are two deliciously Manitoban goodies.
+The Saskatoon pie and the Schmoo Torte are two delicious Manitoban goodies.

 Jeanne’s Bakery